JEDEC memory standards: Unit prefixes for semiconductor storage capacity

-The specification notes that these prefixes are included in the document only to reflect common usage.
 It refers to the IEEE/ASTM SI 10-1997 standard as stating that "this practice frequently leads to confusion and is deprecated".
-The JEDEC specification takes no explicit position on this usage.
 The document further refers to the description of the IEC binary prefixes in Amendment 2 of IEC 60027-2, "Letter symbols to be used in electrical technology", for an alternate system of prefixes and includes a table of the IEC prefixes in the note.
-However the JEDEC specification does not explicitly include the IEC prefixes in the list of general terms and definitions.

 The document notes that these prefixes are used in their decimal sense for serial communication data rates measured in bits.